joseph-yang-dev/ontario-covid-vaccine-reservation-bot/README.md

 You can open a new browser follow the offical reservation procedure locate the selected.

+The program will loop infinitely.
+To exit the program you can hit "ctl-c" or just close the CLI Windows.

 # Disclaimer
 This program was created for the need to fight the COVID-19 Omicorn variant.
 Heard too much news of people suffering when looking for a vaccination opportunity.
 If this program offends any people or violates any regulation, please open a ticket in https://github.com/joseph-yang-dev/ontario-covid-vaccine-reservation-bot/issues.
 It will be taken down with no time.

+This code was just created for instant needs and educational.
+No warranty, use on your own risk.
+And the creator does NOT take any responsibility from any consequence of usage.
+However, still welcome to open an issue ticket here to let us know your opinion and improvement suggestion.

 God bless everybody and good luck!

+Boxing Day of 2021.